15. Unevaluated expressions (*)

 ## 1 + 2 + 3 * pi

 None of the foregoing was executed.
 In particular, spam has no sense in the current context (whichever that is).
-It is not the meaning that we are after now.
+It is not the meaning that we are now after.

 Single strings can be converted to names by calling: